William Stoughton (judge): Acting governor

 Stoughton was also involved in overseeing the colonial response to King William's War, which had broken out in 1689.
 Massachusetts Bay (which included the area now known as Maine) was in the forefront of the war with New France, and its northern frontier communities suffered significantly from French and Indian raids.
-Governor Phips was frequently in Maine overseeing the construction of defenses there, leaving Stoughton to oversee affairs in Boston.
+Phips was frequently in Maine overseeing the construction of defenses there, leaving Stoughton to oversee affairs in Boston.
 During one such absence, for example, Stoughton was responsible for raising a small force of militia intended to help protect neighboring New Hampshire, which was similarly being devastated by raids.
 In early 1694 Phips was recalled to London, to answer charges of misconduct.
 He delayed his departure until November, at which time Stoughton took over as acting governor.
 Phips died in London in early 1695, before the charges against him were heard.